-In this paper, technical investigations were done to correctly detect the stressed syllables in sentences.
+In this paper, technical investigations were done mainly in order to correctly detect the stressed syllables from sentence utterances.
 Here, relative differences between consecutive syllables were introduced to acoustically model stressed and unstressed syllables.
 Experiments showed the proposed technique had exactly the same performance of a human English teacher with good knowledge of English rhythm.
 Further, to improve the performance for utterances spoken by Japanese, vowel-based detection was examined, which showed validity only for speech samples of Japanese.
-Currently, a tool for detecting sentence stress and generating a rhythm pattern extracted in a learner's utterance is being developed.
-GUI of this tool is shown in Figure.
-4. Generation of the rhythm pattern is realized by putting a strong hand clap sound on the locations of the detected stressed syllables and a weak sound on the others.
-By comparing this rhythm pattern to that of a teacher's utterance, the learner can easily perceive the difference between the two utterances in terms of English rhythm.